zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

      ],
      "properties": {
         "nameExpression": {
-          "title": "Label",
+          "title": "Location Label",
           "type": "string",
-          "description": "Enter a unique, case-sensitive alphanumeric label to identify the location.
+          "description": "Enter a unique label for the location.
 This label is displayed in the user interface and acts as a key for matching and applying augment input to the specific location.", "examples": [
             "Users Endpoint"
           ]